wasp-lang/wasp/web/docs/language/features.md

 }
 ```

-`app.server` is a dictionary with following fields:
+`app.server` is a dictionary with the following fields:

 #### `middlewareConfigFn: ServerImport` (optional)